FOREX-Dollar rebounds vs yen, U.S. nonfarm payrolls awaited

 By Shinichi Saoshiro

-TOKYO, Oct 3 The dollar rebounded against the yen on Friday from steep losses overnight while investors awaited U.S. non-farm payrolls data later in the day for further relief.
+TOKYO, Oct 3 The dollar rebounded modestly against the yen on Friday from steep losses overnight, while investors awaited U.S. non-farm payrolls data later in the day for further relief.

-The dollar had fallen from six-year highs as a slide in global equities had driven U.S. Treasury yields lower and increased demand for the safe-haven yen.
+A bounce in Tokyo stocks eased demand for the safe-haven Japanese currency, helping the dollar.
+The dollar had fallen from six-year highs as a slide in global equities had increased demand for the yen.

 Earlier in the week the U.S. currency had rallied to its six-year high versus the yen and a two-year peak against the euro on well-set views of monetary policies in the United States and those of the euro zone and Japan diverging.

-Profit-taking on the dollar is likely to keep dollar capped at 109 yen ahead of the nonfarm payrolls, he said.

-The dollar was poised to lose 0.4 percent against the yen this week.

-The euro was little changed at $1.2658 after putting some distance overnight from its two-year low of $1.2571.
-The common currency was on track to shed 0.25 percent against the dollar this week.
+The euro was little changed at $1.2659 after putting on some distance overnight from its two-year low of $1.2571.

 The euro gained on Thursday after European Central Bank President Mario Draghi sounded less dovish than some anticipated, giving no indication of imminent stimulus after the central bank's policy meeting.